 If you’re dreaming of visiting one of those picture-perfect European towns filled with old-world charm, incredible scenic beauty, or perhaps both, where do you begin your search for the best destinations?
-From the Norwegian fjords and the magnificent Alps to sun-splashed Greek isles and everything in between, here is a look at 27 of the most beautiful small towns in Europe.
+From the Norwegian fjords and the magnificent Alps to sun-splashed Greek isles and everything in between, here is a look at some of the most beautiful small towns in Europe.

 YOU'RE ALL SET!